Dadum/LFClean/README.md

-# LFGReport
+# LFClean

-Add shortcuts to report advertisement group listing in the WoW Group Finder
+Add shortcuts to hide and report advertisement/unwanted listings in the WoW Group Finder